xyliatgithub/IntroInfoSec2020-OLD/lab2/README.md

 ## Environment Setup

-You need 2 VMs for this lab.
+You need multiple VMs for this lab.
 Additional instructions: http://www.cis.syr.edu/~wedu/seed/Labs_16.04/Documents/SEEDVM_VirtualBoxManual.pdf Pay special attention when you set up the networking of the VMs.

 ## 1. Packet Sniffing and Spoofing (35 points)